Unit Testing Best Practices: The 10 Commandments

 }

-It’s not always easy to decide whether or not the logic for a particular test should be duplicated from a production code.
-For example, I’ve been in situations where test code is being rewritten repeatedly as the production code changes.
+I’ve been in situations where test code is repeatedly rewritten as the production code changes.

-This isn’t ideal because it can lead to an acceptance testing suite that never really gets better – it just keeps getting rewritten time and again.
-However, I’ve found that it is always better to avoid duplicating any logic from production code.
+This isn’t ideal because it can lead to an acceptance testing suite that never really gets better.
+Instead, it just keeps getting rewritten repeatedly.
+However, I’ve found that avoiding duplicating any logic from production code is always better.
 It’s important to take a step back and think about the decision to duplicate code because it will always be easier, in the long run, to keep your test code separated from production code.

 And that’s not what you want.

-As a result, isolated unit tests provide more stability for the software and are faster to run.
-They are also easier to maintain, as they need to be changed much less often than integration tests, as they deal with one single logic that does not depend on anything else.
+As a result, an isolated test provides more stability for the software and is faster to run.
+This test passes and will continue to pass until the code is incorrect.
+It is also easier to maintain, as it needs to be changed much less often than an integration test.

 7. Don’t overuse mocks and stubs